Discover Our Journey to a Sustainable Organic Lifestyle

 The rooftop on the second floor was converted into a greenhouse growing vegetables and fruits in media beds using aquaponics and permaculture under Agrivoltaic Solar Panels.

-Tomato plant with ripe red and unripe green tomatoes
+Tomato plant with ripe red and unripe green tomatoes grown in the Aquaponic greenhouse on the second floor of the Delhi home

 We continued our journey to be self sufficient in water and manage the waste in our home as a further step to sustainable living.